Eman288/Security-Keypad-Embedded-System/README.md

 3. Power on the system.

 ### Default Password:
-The default password is `1234`.
-This can be changed after initial setup.
+There is no default password set initially.
+Users must set a password during the first operation.

 ### Operation:
 1. Enter the password on the keypad.
    - If correct, access is granted, and a success message is displayed.
    - If incorrect, an error message is displayed, and the buzzer will sound.
-2. To change the password, follow the instructions on the LCD.
-3. After 3 incorrect attempts, the system locks and triggers an alert.
+2. After 3 incorrect attempts, the system locks and triggers an alert.

 ---